yuvalmGS/gigaspaces-wiki-jekyll/xap100net/net-tutorial-part5.markdown

 The file structure is composed of several key elements:

 - pu.config (mandatory): This is the PU's deployment descriptor.
 These bindings include XAP specific components (such as the space for example).
-The pu.conf file typically contains definitions of XAP components (space, event containers, remote service exporters) and user defined beans.
+The pu.config file typically contains definitions of XAP components (space, event containers, remote service exporters) and user defined beans.

 - sla.xml (not mandatory): This file contains SLA definitions for the PU (i.e. number of instances, number of backup and deployment requirements).
 If its is not present, the default SLA will be applied.
 SLA definitions can also be specified at the deploy time via command line arguments.